-E) Equities: Disclosures for Banking Book Positions Qualita tive Disclosures: The general qualitative disclosures requirement with respect to equity risk, including a) Differentiation between Holdings on which capital gains are expected and those taken under other objectives including for relationship and strategic reasons; Investment of EXIM Bank in equities is divided into two categories: quoted equities (which are traded in the secondary market) and unquoted equities (which are not traded in the secondary market).
+E) Equ E) Equities: Disclosures for Banking Book Positions Qualita tive Disclosures: The general qualitative disclosi ures requirement with respect to equity risk, including a) Differentiation between Holdings on which capital gains are expected and those taken under other objectives including for relationship and strategic reasons; Investment of EXIM Bank in equities is divided into two categories: quoted equities (which are traded in the secondary market) and unquoted equities (which are not traded in the secondary market).
 Since the intent of holding unquoted equities is not trading, the same are considered as banking book equity exposure.
 Discussion of important policies covering the valuation and accounting of equity holdings in the banking book.
 This includes the accounting techniques and valuation methodologies used, including key assumptions and practices affecting valuation as well as significant changes in these practices The banking book equity exposure is mainly held for strategic purpose.
 EXIM Bank has 03 (Three) subsidiary companies namely; i) EXIM Exchange Company (UK) Limited, ii) EXIM Exchange Company (Canada) Limited iii) EXIM Islami Investment Limited, which are held for strategic business reason.
 The banking book securities are shown at cost price and market value determined by netting off the impairment loss and no revaluation reserve has been created against these equities.

 Quantita tive Disclosures: BDT in crore b) Value disclosed in the balance sheet of investments, as well as the fair value of those investments; for quoted securities, a comparison to publicly quoted share values where the share price is materially different from fair value.
-See: Table 1 c) The cumulative realized gains (losses) There are no realized gains (losses) against banking book equities. d) Total unrealized gains (losses) There are no unrealized gains (losses) against banking book equities. • Total latent revaluation gains (losses) Nil • Any amounts of the above included in Tier 2 capital.
-Nil e) e) Capital requirements broken down by appropriate equity groupings, consistent with the bank's Capital charge on banking book equities has been BDT 12.76 crore, calculated b methodology, as well as the aggregate amounts and risk weight y giving 12370 the type of equity investments subject to any iisk weigiit supervisory provisions regarding regulatory capital requirements requirements Tab le 1: The list of banking book equities held by th e Bank is given b elow: Tab ite 1.
-The list of banking book equities field by th e Dank is given b ciow.
-Fig. in BDT rig. in DD r Purchase Market Value Sl Sl Equities in Banking Book price at 31 Dec'2017 Remarks 1.
-Central Depository Bangladesh Limited 14,051,038 14,051,038 Unquoted 2.
-EXIM Exchange Company (UK) Limited 52,098,416 52,098,416 Unquoted 3.
-EXIM Exchange Company (Canada) Limited 40,053,870 40,053,870 Unquoted 4.
-EXIM Islami Investment Limited (EIIL) 906,822,375 906,822,375 Unquoted 5.
-SWIFT 8,011,014 8,011,014 Unquoted Total 1.021.036,713 1,021,036,713 a) The general qualitative disclosure requirement including the nature of PRRBB and key assumptions, including assumptions regarding investment prepayments and behavior of nonmaturity deposits, and frequency of PRRBB measurement.
+See: Table 1 c) The cumulative realized gains (losses) There are no realized gains (losses) against banking book equities. d) Total unrealized gains (losses) There are no unrealized gains (losses) against banking book equities. • Total latent revaluation gains (losses) Nil Any amounts of the above included in Tier 2 capital.
+Nil e) Capital requirements broken down by , 11 1 Capital charge on banking book equity groupings, consistent with equities has been methodology, as well as the aggregate a crore, calculated by giving 125% the type of equity investments sub- oject to any risk weight supervisory provisions regarding regul latory capital requirements Tab le 1: The list of banking book equities held by the e Bank is given b elow: Fig. in BDT Purchase Market Value Sl Equities in Banking Book price at 31 Dec'2018 Remarks 1.
+Central Depository Bangladesh Limited 1,40,51,038 1,40,51,038 Unquoted 2.
+EXIM Exchange Company (UK) Limited 5,20,98,416 5,20,98,416 Unquoted 3.
+EXIM Exchange Company (Canada) Limited 4,00,53,870 4,00,53,870 Unquoted 4.
+EXIM Islami Investment Limited (EIIL) 90,68,22,375 90,68,22,375 Unquoted 5.
+SWIFT 1,18,56,869 1,18,56,869 Unquoted 6.
+Mudaraba Subordinated Bond 765,00,00,000 765,00,00,000 Unquoted Total 867,48,82,568 867,48,82,568 a) The general qualitative disclosure requirement including the nature of PRRBB and key assumptions, including assumptions regarding investment prepayments and behavior of nonmaturity deposits, and frequency of PRRBB measurement.